Endeavour Lotteries vs RSL Art Union 2026: Registration, Legitimacy & Which Draw Is Worth Your Money

 RSL Art Union: The Veteran Operator With Serious Prize Packages

 Recent RSL Art Union draws have featured prize packages in the $3.5 million to $13.9 million range.
-Draw 430, which closed in late 2024, offered a prize package valued at $13.9 million — a figure that dwarfs most competitors and represents a dramatic escalation from earlier draws.
 For context, RSL Art Union's average prize package in 2022 sat around $3.2 million.
-That's a 334% increase in roughly two years, driven partly by the inclusion of gold, cash, and vehicle packages stacked on top of the headline property.
+That's a significant escalation in recent years, driven partly by the inclusion of gold, cash, and vehicle packages stacked on top of the headline property.
+The operator's strategy appears focused on creating headline-grabbing prize pools that attract national attention.

 Ticket prices for RSL Art Union draws typically range from $5 to $100, with the higher-value books offering meaningful per-ticket discounts.
 The draws run out of Queensland under a Queensland licence, with tickets sold nationally.
 RSL LifeCare Foundation uses lottery proceeds to fund services for veterans and their families — aged care, housing, and community support programs.